Alex141/CalcBinding/README.md

 1. Nullable value types doesn't supported in reverse binding (e.g. mode OneWayToSource)

-2. CalcBinding don't support your custom conveters at all now.
-I did not invent the case for which it would be required in CalcBinding.
+2. CalcBinding doesn't support your custom conveters at all now.
+If you need this feature, create new issue and put your using scenario in order to I can see that it is necessary

-3. In path expression you can't use any .Net classes except of Math class.
+3. In path expression you can't use any methods of .Net classes except of Math class.

 #Release notes

+## version 2.3.0.0

+* Add support of Static properties, enums, char constants.

+Possible problems of switching to this version from older versions:

+It is important that names of properties, classes and namespaces that make up sources pathes, would be separated from operator ':' in ternary operator (at least one space or parenthesis) for this version.
+See section Restriction in
 ## version 2.2.5.2

 * fix defect with exception in binding to readonly properties with BindingMode.Default (#41) (thanks to maurosampietro and earthengine!)